-(C) Any district that received an excellent or effective rating for the immediately preceding school year, pursuant to section 3302.03 of the Revised Code as it existed prior to the effective date of this amendment or the equivalent of such rating as determined by the department of education, may use different diagnostic assessments from those adopted under division (D) of section 3301.079 of the Revised Code in order to satisfy the requirements of division (A)(2) of this section.
+(C) Any district that received an excellent or effective rating for the immediately preceding school year, pursuant to section 3302.03 of the Revised Code as it existed prior to March 22, 2013, or the equivalent of such rating as determined by the department of education, may use different diagnostic assessments from those adopted under division (D) of section 3301.079 of the Revised Code in order to satisfy the requirements of division (A)(2) of this section.

 (D) Each district board shall utilize and score any diagnostic assessment administered under division (A) of this section in accordance with rules established by the department.
 After the administration of any diagnostic assessment, each district shall provide a student's completed diagnostic assessment, the results of such assessment, and any other accompanying documents used during the administration of the assessment to the parent of that student, and shall include all such documents and information in any plan developed for the student under division (C) of section 3313.608 of the Revised Code.
 Each district shall submit to the department, in the manner the department prescribes, the results of the diagnostic assessments administered under this section, regardless of the type of assessment used under section 3313.608 of the Revised Code.
 The department may issue reports with respect to the data collected.

 (E) Each district board shall provide intervention services to students whose diagnostic assessments show that they are failing to make satisfactory progress toward attaining the academic standards for their grade level.